Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 North Melbourne has 56 active public transport stops.
 These include train, light rail, and bus services.
-There are 11 routes operating in total, serving 11,181 weekly passenger trips.
+There are 11 routes operating, serving a total of 11,181 weekly passenger trips.

-Residents have excellent accessibility to these stops, with an average distance of 128 meters to the nearest one.
-The service frequency is 1,597 trips per day across all routes, which equates to approximately 199 weekly trips per stop.
+The average distance to the nearest stop for residents is 128 meters.
+On average, there are 1,597 daily trips across all routes, equating to approximately 199 weekly trips per individual stop.

 Frequently Asked Questions - Transport